Catholic Guardian Services: Catholic Home Bureau for Dependent Children

-In the wake of this transferral of sponsorship, CHB expanded and adapted its services for decades.
-After World War II, the Cardinal McCloskey Home opened in response to a massive uptick in the need for foster homes and served as a temporary location for children awaiting CHB placement.
-The Cardinal McCloskey Home itself eventually entered the field of placing children and today is named Cardinal McCloskey Community Services.
+In the wake of this transferal of sponsorship, CHB expanded and adapted its services for decades.
+After World War II, the Cardinal McCloskey Home opened in response to a massive increase in the need for foster homes and served as a temporary location for children awaiting CHB placement.
+The Cardinal McCloskey Home itself eventually entered the field of placing children and is today known as Cardinal McCloskey Community Services.

 In 1976, Sister Una McCormack of the Dominican Sisters of Sparkill joined CHB and spearheaded an Independent Living Program geared toward assisting teens care for themselves once discharged from foster care.
-In 1984, CHB kick-started a family day care program in the Bronx to offer low cost, quality care to 275 children with working mothers.
+In 1984, CHB kick-started a family day care program in the Bronx to offer low-cost, quality care to 275 children with working mothers.
 In the mid to late 1980s, the agency began to serve New York’s homeless population with the St. James, Mitty, and St. Elizabeth Seton residences located in lower Manhattan and the Bronx.
 In 1989, in response to the AIDS crisis, CHB opened Incarnation Children’s Center in Washington Heights as a transitional residence for HIV-infected babies and young children.
 In 2000, Incarnation Children’s Center became separately incorporated as a pediatric AIDS skilled nursing facility.

 In 2006, Catholic Home Bureau underwent a major administrative change, merging with Catholic Guardian Society to become the larger, more comprehensive agency, Catholic Guardian Society and Home Bureau (CGSHB), overseen by Executive Director John Frein.